Mavireck/Python-Screen-Stack-Manager/README.md

-# Kobo-Screen-Stack-Manager
+# Python-Screen-Stack-Manager
-KSSM - A handy tool to create an image-based user interface with easier layer control.
+PSSM - A handy tool to create an image-based user interface with easier layer control.

 ### What it does